 To start debugging:

-- Ensure the program that you want to debug is the active program.
+Set the program you want to debug as the active program.

-- Connect a board to your computer with a USB adapter and ensure it is the target platform for your program (Mbed Studio should autodetect the connect board).
+Connect a board to your computer with a USB adapter and ensure it is the build target for your program (Mbed Studio should autodetect the connect board).

-Breakpoints are essential to debugging.
-They are useful when you know which part of your code needs to be examined.
-You can set one or more breakpoints to suspend your running code in order to take a look at the values of variables, or see whether or not a branch of code is getting executed.
+Breakpoints are useful when you know which part of your code needs to be examined.
+You can set one or more breakpoints to suspend your running code in order to take a look at variables' values, or see whether or not a block of code is getting executed.

 To set a breakpoint, click in the margin to the left of a line of code in the editor pane.
 A red dot is displayed.
 Click the Continue button to start debugging.
 The debugger runs to the first breakpoint it encounters and stops.
 A yellow arrow is displayed next to the statement on which the debugger paused.
 The statement is highlighted in yellow.